Emurasoft/emurasoft.github.io/en/dlg/customize/markdown/index.md

 ## Escape these characters check box

-Specify whether to escape specified characters in Markdown files.
+Specifies whether to escape specified characters in Markdown files.
 If you choose to escape some characters, you can specify the characters below the check box.

 ## Reset button